vasusavani45187/currency_convertor/README.github.md

 That lets you verify `node_modules` and `dist` are not being tracked.

-## Notes

-- The folder name is currently `06currencyConvertor`.
-- If you want consistency, you may later rename it to `06currencyConverter`, but do that before publishing links or documentation.
-- The existing default `README.md` can stay unchanged if you want this file to remain a separate GitHub-ready draft.

 ## License

 Use this project for learning and portfolio purposes unless you add a separate license.